sreckoj/MQ-on-CP4I-notes/topics/licensing-questions/README.md

 The licensing details described here were true at the moment of writing this note.
 For any recent updates please consult IBM sales and check the official documentation e.g., [IBM Cloud Pak for Integration - Licensing](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.4?topic=planning-licensing)

+>Note: if the information in the CP4I documentation is different than the one in this post here then the information provided by the documentation should be considered true.

 When a Pod is specified in any Kubernetes environment (including OpenShift) it is possible to define the resources each container running in this pod needs.
 The resources that currently can be defined are **CPU** and **memory** (see also: [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)).

 There are two parameters that can be defined for each of those resources: